 The General Assembly of Virginia amended the Act of 1816 that established the bridge company on March 19, 1847.(4) The amendment authorized the sale of capital stock of $135,000 or less.
 In May, the company invited Ellet and Roebling to present their designs and cost estimates.
 Ellet was chosen over Roebling, notably because Roebling proposed the construction of river piers which would have been difficult to erect and would have posed a hazard to navigation.

-The original Wheeling Suspension Bridge, designed by Charles Ellett, was constructed from 1847 to 1849 as the first major suspension bridge in the United States.
-It was a simple timber deck resting on transverse timber floor beams which were in turn supported at their ends by wrought iron suspenders hung from the main cables.
-This bridge, with 2×6 cables, was destroyed in 1854 in a violent gale.
+Construction started shortly after and opened in 1849 as the first major suspension bridge in the United States.(3) It was a simple timber deck resting on transverse timber floor beams which were in turn supported at their ends by wrought iron suspenders hung from the main cables.
+This bridge, with 2x6 cables, was destroyed on May 17, 1854 in a violent gale.

-In 1982, the bridge was closed for an extensive $2.4 million restoration project that repaired cables and anchorages, and required the reconstruction of several trusses.
-On May 5, 1983 West Virginia celebrated the grand opening of the restored Wheeling Suspension Bridge.
+The suspension bridge was closed for an extensive $2.4 million restoration project in 1982 that repaired cables and anchorages, and required the reconstruction of several trusses.(4) West Virginia celebrated the grand opening of the restored Wheeling Suspension Bridge on May 5, 1983.

 - Designation: WV 251

 - Crosses: Ohio River

 - Main Span Length: 949 feet

 - Height: 153.5 feet (east tower); 132.75 feet (west tower)

 - Number of Lanes: 2

 - "The Wheeling Suspension Bridge Tour."
 Ohio County Public Library.
 N.p., n.d.
 Web.
 17 March 2004 Article.